Lessons

 My Approach

 I focus mainly on helping the student find their own voice by transmitting hon-kyoku, the solo zen music of the shakuhachi.
 This, I believe is the heart and soul of shakuhachi.
 My fundamental lineages are: Kinko/Myoan/Watazumi-do hon-kyoku via Katsuya Yokoyama and Kaoru Kakizakai and Atsuya Okuda.
+My present hitoyogiri teacher is Takeo Izumi and Shimura Zenpo in Myoan Shinpo Ryu.
 I have also studied and take great inspiration from other teachers such as Yoshinobu Taniguchi, Akikazu Nakamura, Kurahashi Yodo II, Takashi Tokuyama and many others.
 I place an equal emphasis on playing the jinashi (hocchiku) as well as jiari shakuhachi.
 I have also studied folk music (minyou) with Iccho Muramatsu and teach many folk pieces as well.
 I also teach basic ensemble playing (with koto and shamisen) as well as playing improvisationally with any other instrument(s).
 Although I highly stress the musical side of the shakuhachi, with a special emphasis on creating the best sound from your instrument through intensive technical analysis of tone production and awareness of instrument acoustics, I equally emphasize the spiritual/metaphysical side; my ultimate aim being to enjoy the totality of shakuhachi on several dimensions, and that means being open to learning from every situation without being tied strictly to the traditional student/teacher (iemoto) system.
 This is why I encourage students to visit Japan to harvest bamboo with me in order to make their own shakuhachi, and to study the language, arts, spirituality, and culture of Japan.
 This will deepen one’s appreciation, fascination, and enjoyment of the shakuhachi in one’s life.

 Private Lessons